appscode/blog/content/post/proxysql-webinar-2023.02.01/index.md

 ## Summary

-On FEB 1st, 2023, AppsCode held a webinar on **"MariaDB and Percona-XtraDB Support for KubeDB ProxySQL, ProxySQL Dashboard & Alerts"**. <br>
+On February 1st, 2023, AppsCode held a webinar on **"MariaDB and Percona-XtraDB Support for KubeDB ProxySQL, ProxySQL Dashboard & Alerts"**. <br>
-The essential contents fo this webinar are: <br>
+The essential contents for this webinar are: <br>
 * MariaDB and Percona-XtraDB backend support for KubeDB ProxySQL
 * Grafana dashboard for KubeDB ProxySQL
 * Prometheus alerts for KubeDB ProxySQL